bivex/mcpproxy/DESIGN.md

 - High-scoring tools are prioritized
 - Recently accessed tools stay fresh
 - Older, lower-scoring tools are evicted first

+### 4.5 Output Truncation

+The proxy supports output truncation to prevent context bloating from large tool responses:

+- `MCPPROXY_TRUNCATE_OUTPUT_LEN`: When set, tool outputs exceeding this character limit are truncated
+- Truncation preserves both the beginning and end of the output (first N chars + marker + last 50 chars)
+- Disabled by default to preserve full tool output integrity
+- Useful for managing token usage in AI agents with context limits

 ## 5 SQLite + Faiss Schema